joaompinto/ansible-playbook-kvm-infra/README.md

-# Ansible Playbook for KVM Infra
+# Ansible Playbook for KVM Infra management
-This playbook is designed to define and manage networks and guests on a KVM host.
-It is really designed for dev work, where the KVM host is your local machine and you have sudo privileges.
+This playbook is designed to define and manage networks and guests on a KVM host from an infra manifest(YAML).
+It is designed for lab/dev work, where the KVM host is a local machine and you have sudo privileges.

-You define the networks, VMs and their resources from a single «YAML» infra defintion file.

-Example:
+Example of a bridged network interface and one vm:
 ```yaml
 vmhost_network:
     - netname: mck